-Wise is one of several people at Johns Hopkins involved in the repression of trans people through psychiatry.
+Thomas Nathan Wise is an American psychiatrist and one of several people at Johns Hopkins involved in the repression of trans people through psychiatry.

 Wise graduated from Duke University School of Medicine and went on to complete an internship at Boston City Hospital and residencies at Georgetown University Medical Center and Downstate Medical Center-State University of New York, Brooklyn, where he also completed a Fellowship in the Division of Liaison Medicine.
 He is Chairman of the Department of Psychiatry at Inova Fairfax Hospital and Medical Director of Behavioral Services at Inova Health Systems, Falls Church, Virginia.
 He is listed as licensed in Virginia only.
 His current academic appointments consist of Professor of Psychiatry at Georgetown University School of Medicine and Professor of Psychiatry & Behavioral Sciences at Johns Hopkins School of Medicine.